vedi/knowledge-base/src/documents/samples/giftgaming.html.md

     @Override
     protected void onCreate(Bundle savedInstanceState) {
         // Initialize SOOMLA Store
         SoomlaStore.Initialize(new YourStoreAssetsImplementation());

         // Use regular Giftgaming() if you want to use sample API key Giftgaming gg = new Giftgaming("-- MY API KEY --");

         // Enable if you want to see example giftgaming Vault Button gg.autoDrawMode = false;

         // Pass in current activity and top level UI container gg.setMainActivity(this, R.id.mainContainer);

         // Pass in our own callbacks in just one function gg.setGiftCallbacks(new MyGameGifts());
     }
 }
 ```
 	</pre>
-	<p>Then in your <code>MyGameGifts</code> class call Soomla's <code>StoreInventory.GiveVirtualItem</code> in your <code>giftClosed</code> function:</p>
+	<p>Then in your `MyGameGifts` class call Soomla's `StoreInventory.GiveVirtualItem` in your `giftClosed` function:</p>
 	<pre>
 ```
 import com.soomla.store.StoreInventory;